Fennville AVA

 Fennville is an American Viticultural Area (AVA) located in Allegan County, with a small portion in Van Buren County in southwestern Michigan.
-The wine appellation was established as the nation's fourth and Michigan's initial AVA on September 18, 1981, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by William Welsch, President of Fenn Valley Vineyards, on behalf of local vintners, proposing the viticultural area to be named "Fennville."
+It was established as the nation's fourth and Michigan's initial wine appellation on September 18, 1981 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by William Welsch, President of Fenn Valley Vineyards, on behalf of local vintners, proposing the viticultural area to be named "Fennville."